usmaann/PHS-BERT/README.md

 ```

 ## Contact Information
-If you have any questions, please submit a Github issue or contact Usman Naseem (usman.naseem@sydney.edu.au).
+If you have any questions, please submit a GitHub issue or contact Usman Naseem (usman.naseem@sydney.edu.au).